the1andonlymanojos/tailgate-controller/README.md

   tailnetName: your-tailnet.ts.net
 ```

-With **Funnel** enabled and using one of the public ports (443/8443/10000), they can access your service via a simple link.
-No VPN, no app install, no tech support required.
+With **Funnel** enabled, Tailscale gives you a publicly accessible link that's proxied through Tailscale's servers directly to your TSIngress for that specific service.
+No VPN, no app install, no tech support required—just a simple link anyone can use.

 ### 3. Dev Access for Contractors

-You’ve got external folks who need to hit `dev-api`.
-You *don’t* want them anywhere near staging, production, or other internal tools.
+You've got external folks who need to hit `dev-api`.
+You *don't* want them anywhere near staging, production, or other internal tools.

 ```yaml
 apiVersion: tailscale.tailgate.run/v1alpha1